 Read more about the author, Shalini Nair, MD or call for an appointment: (425) 227-3700 .

-Shalini Nair, MD, practices internal medicine at Pacific Medical Centers' Renton clinic.
-To learn more or schedule an appointment, visit her web page.
+Shalini Nair, MD, practices internal medicine at the Pacific Medical Center Renton clinic.